metricly/hugo-www-site/content/blog/posts/2015/06-04_may-release-highlights.md

 [![New User (May Release)](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2016/03/NewUser.jpg)](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2016/03/NewUser.jpg)

-You can now add your entire team to the same Netuitive account.
+You can now add your entire team to the same Metricly account.
 Account admins are able to create multiple user logins designated by email address for easier access management.

 The process is easy---click the New User button located at the top of the User page, input a name and email address, and a new account is created.
 An email will be sent to the new user with instructions on how to login.
 Each user account has a separate username and password connected to the email address given.